COMMITMENT TO SAFETY

 Will food and beverages be available for purchase?

 Food and beverages will be available for purchase before SPCO performances at the Ordway and must be consumed in the lobby.
-Food and beverages will not be available for purchase at SPCO performances.
-No outside beverages will be allowed in performance venues.
+Food and beverages will not be available for purchase at any other SPCO venues and no outside beverages will be allowed in any of our venues.

 How will staff approach guests who may disagree with safety policies?

 Staff will be trained to work with guests who may question policies.
 Staff will listen, offer options and seek resolution while keeping in mind the ultimate goal of protecting the health and safety of all guests and staff.